1 Scope / Services

 2.7 The Customer should – within the limits of what is technically reasonable and possible – ensure that the normal business operations of the Customer continue to function properly, even if the software is not available, regardless of whether this is due to a fault of the Provider or the Customer.

-4.2 Licenses for users, robots, workflows or interfaces beyond those specified in the offer can be purchased at any time.
+4.2 Licenses for users, robots, modules, workflows or interfaces beyond those specified in the offer can be purchased at any time.
 The price per license from the offer applies.
 If new licenses are purchased in the middle of a month or year, the costs for the first month or the first year will be charged prorated on a daily basis.
 From the following month or year, all licenses will be invoiced.

 4.3 At the request of the Customer, the Provider shall carry out training/onboarding, insofar as capacities exist for this on the part of the Provider; any costs shall be communicated in advance.

-4.4 The Provier offers to provide development services against reasonable remuneration, including (a) the modification of existing software functions in accordance with the Customer’s specifications and (b) the creation of new software functions based on Customer specifications (jointly or individually hereinafter “Deliverables”), provided this is agreed with the Customer and subject to the terms of this Agreement.
+4.4 The Provier may offer to provide development services against reasonable remuneration, including (a) the modification of existing software functions in accordance with the Customer’s specifications and (b) the creation of new software functions based on Customer specifications (jointly or individually hereinafter “Deliverables”), provided this is agreed with the Customer and subject to the terms of this Agreement.
 Upon completion of a new Deliverable as agreed with the Customer, the Provider shall (i) make it available to the Customer; and (ii) demonstrate its functionality in accordance with the relevant Order.
 Each Deliverable shall be deemed to be accepted if the Customer does not confirm acceptance or use the Deliverable within 2 weeks.
 The license granted by Provider under Clause 4.1 shall apply mutatis mutandis to all Deliverables supplied by Provider unless otherwise agreed in the relevant Order.
 All IP Rights in the Deliverables shall be owned by Provider and shall remain with Provider.
 Unless expressly agreed otherwise, the remuneration agreed with the Customer shall be exclusive of travel expenses and other third-party costs incurred.

 5.1 No specific availability of the software is guaranteed, but the Provider shall ensure a predominantly uninterrupted availability of the software from the time of start of software use.
 Availability is deemed to be the Customer’s ability to use all main functions of the software.
 Excluded from this are necessary planned maintenance work, implementation of software updates – the Customer will be informed at least two weeks before the time of the update and the update of the software will only take place in the period between 22:00 and 5:00 (CET) and only if it is reasonable for the Customer – as well as disruptions that are not within the control of the Provider; in particular force majeure (see below).
 The Provider shall, as far as possible, inform the Customer in good time in text form about planned maintenance work.
 However, the Provider expressly reserves the right to carry out unannounced maintenance work if necessary, in particular if this is required for data and operational security.